 Brainstorming is said to be the best method to develop alternatives, where a group works together to generate ideas and alternative solutions to a problem.

-Difficult decisions, those are considered have a major impact can be grouped into three categories – impact, problem complexity and context.
+Difficult decisions, those are considered to have a major impact, can be grouped into three categories – impact, problem complexity and context.

 High Impact personal decisions are often job-related, whereas, at the corporate levels, mergers, acquisitions, bankruptcy may have a major impact on their thousands of workers.